Kauzok/MinerUnearthed/Release/README.md

 `1.8.0`

+- Tweaked wording on skills.
 - Skill selections now save when closing the game.
-- Tweaked wording on skills.
 - Now uses DamageAPI and RecalculateStatsAPI, which should improve compatibility with other mods.
-- Fixed the skin with the "Rallypoing Delta in 8 minutes" unlock condition using real time instead of run time.
+- Fixed the skin with the "Rallypoint Delta in 8 minutes" unlock condition using real time instead of the run stopwatch.

 - Stats
 	- Reduced HP Regen from 2.5 (+0.5) -> 1.0 (+0.2)

-	*Accounting for passive which gives a regen bonus with stacks.*
+	*Previous change didn't consider the passive's regen bonus.*

 - Gouge
 	- Reduced damage from 275% -> 270%